 The Wellbeing Prefect, a new addition to the Year 13 Prefect team this year, promotes positive mental health by speaking to the younger pupils about wellbeing and helps to guide the pastoral team on important factors affecting young people.

 It is form tutors on the front line who are best placed to spot changes in behaviour that might indicate that a pupil has a problem and they will bring issues promptly to the attention of the Head of Year or Pupil Support Manager.
-Parents should contact their son’s Head of Year if they ever want to discuss mental health or any other wellbeing issue.
+Parents should contact their son’s Head of Year or the Pupil Wellbeing Lead if they ever want to discuss mental health or any other wellbeing issue.